Functional Object-Oriented Network for Manipulation Learning: Analysis of FOON

 \subsection{Object Centrality}

 We chose to look at the relationship between objects by converting it into a one-mode projected network \cite{Newman}.
 The one-mode projection removes all intermediary motion nodes and so all object nodes are directly connected to one another; in this way, we can also investigate object-object relationships.
 Objects are connected to each other based on the direction of edges in all functional units in FOON.

-These values are not integer values, as the computations involve more than simply counting the node's degree.
+Centrality values are not simply integer values, as the computations involve more than counting the node's degree.
 We should not only be concerned with the degree of each node, but we also ought to consider the influence of all nodes connected to every other node.

 Our findings for the most important nodes when using these three measures were the same when not considering states; the bowl object was found to be the most important object with a total of 72 edges.
 Other objects along with their Katz centrality values are illustrated in Figure \ref{fig:obgraph}.
 We can use this information in determining the objects which require the most attention in mastery and skill in manipulating them.
 The centrality values also let us know which objects are in high demand in recipes across the entire network; this is important for us to know so that we ensure that these objects are available in our working environment.